Unchained Melody

 "Unchained Melody" is a 1955 song by Alex North with lyrics by Hy Zaret.
-North composed the music as a theme for its namesake 1955 prison film.
+North composed the music as a theme for Unchained (1955), a prison film.
 The version of the song in the film's soundtrack was sung by Todd Duncan.
 It has since become a standard and one of the most recorded songs of the 20th century, with the version recorded by the Righteous Brothers in 1965 notable in its own right.
 According to the song's publishing administrator, over 1,500 recordings of "Unchained Melody" have been made by more than 670 singers, in multiple languages.

-In 1955, three versions of the song — by Les Baxter, Al Hibbler, and Roy Hamilton — charted in the top 10 of the Billboard Hot 100 in the United States.
+In 1955, three versions of the song – by Les Baxter, Al Hibbler, and Roy Hamilton – charted in the top 10 of the Billboard Hot 100 in the United States.
 In the United Kingdom, the versions by Hibbler, Baxter, Jimmy Young, and Liberace ranked in the top 20 simultaneously, a record for any song.
 The song continued to chart in the 21st century, and until 2014 it was the only song to reach number one with four different recordings in the United Kingdom.

 Of the hundreds of recordings made, the Righteous Brothers' version, with a solo by Bobby Hatfield, became the jukebox standard after its release.
 Hatfield changed the melody in the final verse and many subsequent covers of the song are based on his version.
 The Righteous Brothers' recording acquired renewed attention when it was featured in the 1990 film Ghost.
 In 2004, it was number 27 on AFI's 100 Years...100 Songs survey of top tunes in American cinema.